Here are 5 of the biggest mistakes you can make when trying to leaf peep in the Smoky Mountains

 If you want to have a peak leaf-peeping experience, don’t make these mistakes:

-2. Don’t go too early if planning for the future
+2. Don’t go too early in the season

 3. Don’t cut it too close